Marc Porat

-Marc Porat is a tech entrepreneur and angel investor.
+Marc Porat is an American tech entrepreneur and angel investor.
 He is founder of six companies including General Magic.
 In the early 2000s, Porat was a member of a high-profile wave of tech executives who founded cleantech companies.
 He launched three companies in the built environment: Serious Materials, Zeta Communities, and CalStar Cement and was a member of the U.S. China Green Energy Council.

 Early career

 Porat was educated at Columbia College, where he graduated in 1972.
 He then continued his graduate studies at Stanford University and authored a pivotal work entitled The Information Economy as his doctoral thesis in which he predicted the transition from a manufacturing-based U.S. economy to one based on information.
 Porat is credited with first identifying the U.S. as an "information society."
 Later, his nephew Aaron Hurst defined and wrote about the "Purpose Economy" and credited Porat with the inspiration for predicting the rise of a new economy.